 Most investigations and surveillance tasks occur in a similar way.
 The primary investigator will interview the client and receive clarification on the purpose of the investigation.
 Once they understand their agenda, they will dig into the subject and become familiar with their background and relationships.
 Following this initial research, they will study the area of the investigation to uncover a peak time to investigate.
 Once familiar with the area, they will determine the best tools and techniques to use.

 Surveillance goes beyond the basics of home security, with many firms like Beau Dietl & Associates specializing in covert and overt practices.
-Knowing what type of investigation is being done will help a security team determine the best kind of surveillance for the job, whether that be electronic, technical, human or a combination of several others.
+Knowing the type of investigation will help a security team determine the best kind of surveillance for the job, whether that be electronic, technical, human or a combination of several others.
 Contact us today to learn more.